bbaga/github-scheduled-reminder-app/docs/template-config.md

 - `$deletions`: will be replaced with the number of lines removed.
 - `$additions`: will be replaced with the number of lines added.
 - `$link`: will be replaced with an HTTP url leading to the PR.
-- `$button`: will be replaced with a button leading to the PR, this option is available on when the `mode` option is set to `block`.
+- `$button`: will be replaced with a button leading to the PR, this option is available only when the `mode` option is set to `block`.

 #### `line-issues`
 Format to use for each issue found.